How Many Grams Is In A Liter

 Mass (in grams) = Density (in g/mL) × Volume (in liters) × 1000

 Other Liquids: For liquids other than water, the density varies widely.
-For example, the density of milk is around 1.03 g/mL, meaning 1 liter of milk weighs approximately 1030 grams.
+As an example, the density of milk is around 1.03 g/mL, meaning 1 liter of milk weighs approximately 1030 grams.
 Oils like olive oil have a density of about 0.92 g/mL, so 1 liter of olive oil weighs approximately 920 grams.

 Gases: Converting liters of gas to grams also requires knowing the gas's density, which is highly dependent on temperature and pressure.
 The ideal gas law (PV = nRT) is often used to calculate the density of a gas under specific conditions, where P is pressure, V is volume, n is the number of moles, R is the ideal gas constant, and T is temperature.